-The on-line adaptation algorithm works as follows (see the pseudo code in Algorithm 4.1).
-After checking that the classifier is over-general, it estimates ir_n from the number of instances covered per class (labeled as exp in the algorithm).

-Next, if ir_n satisfies the imbalance bound (see formula 3), and the classifier is numerous enough $(num{cl} > \overline{num}{[P]})$, β and θ{GA} are updated according to the formulas presented in Orriols-Puig and Bernadó-Mansilla (2006).
-Next section analyzes the behavior of XCS and UCS with the on-line adaptation algorithm on highly imbalanced data sets.
+The online adaptation algorithm works as follows (see the pseudocode in Alg.
+4.1).
+After checking that the classifier is overgeneral, it estimates ir_n from the number of instances covered per class (labeled as exp in the algorithm).
+Next, if ir_n satisfies the imbalance bound (see formula 3), and the classifier is numerous enough $(num{cl} > \overline{num}{[P]})$, β and θ{GA} are updated according to the formulas presented in [22].
+Next section analyzes the behavior of XCS and UCS with the online adaptation algorithm on highly imbalanced datasets.

-5 LCSs in artificial domains
+5 LCSs in Artificial Domains

-This section explores the competence of XCS and UCS with on-line adaptation of parameters to discover cases that are infrequently sampled.
+This section explores the competence of XCS and UCS with online adaptation of parameters to discover cases that are infrequently sampled.
 For this purpose, we use the imbalanced multiplexers, a family of problems of bounded difficulty that permits to control separately the concept complexity and the imbalance complexity.
-The multiplexer (Wilson 1995) is one of the most used benchmarks in the LCS field.
+The multiplexer [32] is one of the most used benchmarks in the LCS field.
 By using the multiplexer problem, we enable replication of studies on standard XCS and allow comparison with previous results.

-5.1 The imbalanced multiplexer
+5.1 The Imbalanced Multiplexer

 The multiplexer is defined for binary strings of size l , where the first $\log_2 \ell$ bits are the address bits, and the remaining bits are the position bits.
-The output is the value of the position bit referred by the decimal value of the address bits.
-For example, in the 6-bit multiplexer (i.e., $\ell = 6$), f(00 1001) = 1 or f(10 0101) = 0.
+Then, the output is the value of the position bit referred by the decimal value of the address bits.
+For example, in the 6-bit multiplexer (i.e., $\ell = 6$), $f(\underline{00} \ \underline{1}001) = 1$ or $f(\underline{10} \ 01\underline{0}1) = 0$.
 The concept complexity of the multiplexer is controlled by the input length l .
 To obtain the correct classification model, learners need to discover the linkages between the address bits and the position bits, which increase exponentially with l .
-For this reason, multiplexers pose a big challenge to many well-known learners (Bernadó-Mansilla and Garrell 2003), especially as l increases.
+For this reason, multiplexers pose a big challenge to many well-known learners [3], specially as l increases.

-In the imbalanced multiplexer (Orriols-Puig and Bernadó-Mansilla 2006), the imbalance complexity is controlled by under-sampling instances of the class labeled as "1".
+In the imbalanced multiplexer [22], the imbalance complexity is controlled by undersampling instances of the class labeled as '1'.
 That is, when required, a new input example is selected randomly.
-If the example belongs to the class "0", it is given to the system.
+If the example belongs to the class '0', it is given to the system.
 Otherwise, it is accepted with a certain probability.
-In the remainder of the paper, we use the imbalance ratio ir that is, the ratio between the number of instances of class "0" (majority class) and class "1" (the minority class)-to refer to the imbalance complexity.
+In the remainder of the paper, we use the imbalance ratio ir-that is, the ratio between the number of instances of class '0' (majority class) and class '1' (the minority class)-to refer to the imbalance complexity.